nanisai245/PERN-Todo-App-with-Authentication/README.md

 - **Todo updating**: Users can update the title, description, and status of existing todos.
 - **Todo deletion**: Users can delete unwanted todos.
 - **User logout**: Logged-in users can log out from the application.

 ## Technologies Used

 The PERN Todo App with Authentication is built using the following technologies:

 - **PostgreSQL**: A powerful open-source relational database management system used to store user and todo data.
 - **Express.js**: A flexible and minimal web application framework for Node.js used to build the server-side application and RESTful APIs.
+- **Node.js**: A JavaScript runtime environment used to execute server-side code for the application.
 - **React.js**: A JavaScript library for building user interfaces used to create an interactive and responsive client-side application.
-- **Node.js**: A JavaScript runtime environment used to execute server-side code for the application.
 - **bcrypt**: A library used for hashing and salting user passwords for secure storage.
 - **jsonwebtoken**: A library used for generating and verifying JSON web tokens (JWTs) for user authentication.
+- **react-coookie**: A library used for storing user data.